 The Local and Mobile Influences on Voice-Activated Search

 Overwhelmingly — at least when it comes to commerce-related searches — we must consider local and mobile factors of voice queries.

-Voice-activated searches conducted from a mobile device are three times more likely to be locally based.
+Voice-activated searches conducted from a mobile device are three times more likely to Be Locally SEO based.
 This might be accomplished by adding “near me” to the search terms or by adding a specific location, such as “near West Jordan.”

 The growing verbal search trend is driven largely by the mobile platform, made accessible to everyone through tablets and smartphones.
 So as important as mobile optimization already was, the popularity of verbal searches means doubling down on that emphasis.

 How Does Voice-Activated Search Affect Online Marketing?

 Because so many voice-activated searches involve local platforms, it is imperative that you keep your local profiles updated and that you optimize all of your online marketing content for local search.

 Likewise, if you haven’t already, you must optimize your website for use on all mobile platforms.